 If there are big things at stake, the tap-out may need to be a last resort.
 Some people train with the idea that they will not tap out no matter what.
-While this is a noble trait, you do run a serious risk of injury when you do not submit to anything that could put your body in harm’s way.
+You run the serious risk of injury when you do not submit to anything that could put your body in harm’s way.

-When competing it is probably smarter to push the limits of your body and try to get out of bad spots in possible.
-If it is not possible, humble yourself and take the loss.
+When competing, it is understandable to push the limits of your body and try to get out of bad spots if possible.
+If escape is out of the question, humble yourself and take the loss.

 Let the Ego Go